 The biogeographic location of Sayulita makes it a whale watcher's dream Situated at the meeting point of the North Pacific Ocean and the entrance to the Sea of Cortez, the beginning of the region termed the "Eastern Tropical Pacific", to the east of the Marias Islands and just to the north of the Bay of Banderas, Sayulita is centered in a marine transition zone which ensures a wide diversity of whales and dolphins, and creates an incredible location for whale watching.

-It is important to make sure on which ever trip you choose, that the vessel that you board has a whale watching flag of the designated year.
 This signifies that the boat has a whale watching permit and that the owner has attended workshops on whale watching and agrees to follow the whale watching regulations of Mexico.
-Additionally, operators are only allowed to sell humpback whale watch trips within the defined whale watch season; next year the season will be December 1st 2016 – March 23rd 2017.
+Additionally, operators are only allowed to sell humpback whale watch trips within the defined whale watch season; which is typically December - March.
 Knowledge of the whale watching regulations is also recommended for the informed and respectful traveler (see diagram).

 Booking via SayulitaLife.com directly supports the local community.
 We are a local, family-owned, community-oriented business that supports all local charities and organizations.